lola-tech/handbook/content/index.md

 #### Maternity pay

 Maternity pay is paid to (future) parents who are pregnant.
-In Romania, the government covers up to 24 months of fully paid maternity leave.
+In Romania, the government covers up to 24 months of fully paid maternity leave and some restrictions apply to when you can start your leave.

 #### 🗺️ Sabbaticals